 The commenter’s proposed change is shown below:

-(M12)Some of the elements included into the Reported Frame Body subelement might be truncated, and the subelement itself might be truncated or fragmented over multiple Beacon Reports when its size exceeds the maximum element size, as described below:(Ed)
+(M12) If the Reporting Detail field is set to 2, all (#2401)fields and elements are included in the order they appeared in the reported frame.
+In this case, some of the elements included inthe Reported Frame Body subelement might be truncated, and the subelement itself might be truncated or fragmented over multiple Beacon Reports when its size exceeds the maximum element size, as described below:(Ed)

-— If the Reporting Detail field equals 2, all (#2401)fields and elements are included in the order they appeared in the reported frame.
-Reported TIM elements might be(M12) truncated such that only the first 4 octets of the element are reported and the element Length field is modified to indicate the truncated length of 4.
-Reported IBSS dynamic frequency selection (DFS) elements might be(M12) truncated so that only the lowest and highest channel number map are reported and the element Length field is modified to indicate the truncated length of 13.
-Reported RSNEs might be(M12) truncated so that only the first 4 octets of the element are reported and the element Length field is modified to indicate the truncated length of 4.
+— Reported TIM elements might be(M12) truncated such that only the first 4 octets of the element are reported and the element Length field is modified to indicate the truncated length of 4.

+—Reported IBSS DFS elements might be(M12) truncated so that only the lowest and highest channel number map are reported and the element Length field is modified to indicate the truncated length of 13.

+—Reported RSNEs might be(M12) truncated so that only the first 4 octets of the element are reported and the element Length field is modified to indicate the truncated length of 4.

-— If the length of the Reported Frame Body subelement would cause the Measurement Report element to exceed the maximum element size, (M12)when the Reported Frame Body subelement fragmentation is not supported, then the Reported Frame Body subelement is truncated so that the last element in the Reported Frame Body subelement is a complete element.
+— If the length of the Reported Frame Body subelement would cause the Measurement Report element to exceed the maximum element size, (M12)when Reported Frame Body subelement fragmentation is not supported, then the Reported Frame Body subelement is truncated so that the last element in the Reported Frame Body subelement is a complete element.

 Proposed Resolution: Revised; Incorporate the changes indicated in <this document> for CID 2229, which implement the resolution in the direction suggested by the commenter.